jankleinert/web-app-builder-workshop/raneto/content/02-create-and-deploy-react.md

 ---
 Title: Create and Deploy a React App
 PrevPage: 01-web-app-overview
-NextPage: 03-create-and-deploy-vue
+NextPage: 04-understanding-chained-builds
-ExitSign: Create and Deploy a Vue App
+ExitSign: Chained Builds
 Sort: 3
 ---

 ### Create the React App

 Let’s start with the React application.
-We will use create-react-app to create the React app that we will deploy in this workshop. ***TODO*** learn more link.
+We will use create-react-app to create the React app that we will deploy in this workshop.
+[Click here to learn more about create-react-app](https://github.com/facebook/create-react-app).

 Run the following command to create your React app.
+This may take 1-2 minutes to complete.

-Note: npx is a tool that comes with npm 5.2+ to run one-off commands.
-Check out more here.
+Note: [npx](https://github.com/zkat/npx#readme) is a tool that comes with npm 5.2+ to run one-off commands.

 ```execute
 npx create-react-app react-web-app